awsdocs/aws-config-developer-guide/doc_source/elasticsearch-logs-to-cloudwatch.md

 # elasticsearch\-logs\-to\-cloudwatch<a name="elasticsearch-logs-to-cloudwatch"></a>

-Checks if Amazon Elasticsearch Service \(Amazon ES\) domains are configured to send logs to Amazon CloudWatch Logs\.
-The rule is COMPLIANT if a log is enabled for an Amazon ES domain\.
+Checks if Amazon OpenSearch Service \(OpenSearch Service\) domains are configured to send logs to Amazon CloudWatch Logs\.
+The rule is COMPLIANT if a log is enabled for an OpenSearch Service domain\.
 This rule is NON\_COMPLIANT if logging is not configured\.

 **Identifier:** ELASTICSEARCH\_LOGS\_TO\_CLOUDWATCH